 The Cajun Boudin Trail puts you in the driver’s seat when it comes to discovering Louisiana’s best boudin and other regional specialty items, be it a pork chop sandwich, beef jerky, cheesy boudin balls, specialty sausages, cracklin, smoked meats, plate lunches, stuffed chickens or chili dogs.

-The area in and around Lafayette, Louisiana is the indisputable center of all things boudin.
-Lafayette even holds the annual Boudin Cookoff in October, where the top boudiniers come together to show off their skills.
+The area in and around Lafayette, LA is the indisputable center of all things boudin.
+Lafayette, LA even holds the annual Boudin Cookoff in October, where the top boudiniers come together to show off their skills.
 As you venture through the area seeking to sample the many varieties and unique recipes, the award-winning boudin masters of Cajun Country are happy to present you with the fruits of their culinary prowess.
 Of course, folks in Cajun Country don’t just hang their hats on boudin, and you should eagerly sample some of the other traditional and creative regional foods they’re baking, smoking, frying, or pouring.
 After all, when you head a little off the beaten path in search of authentic food, there’s no reason to stop for just one item.

 Great question!
 Boudin is one of the most unique, tasty and distinctly uncorrupted regional specialties in America.
 Basically, boudin is a combination of cooked rice, pork, onions, green peppers and seasonings.
 The mixture is pulverized (to some degree) in a meat grinder before being stuffed into a sausage casing.
 It is then steamed—or otherwise heated—for on-the-spot snacking.
 Ahh, but these are truly just the basics.
 Folks around here are passionate about their boudin and each recipe is a variation on the foundational ingredients.
 The devotion to boudin results in innumerable other uses, recipe tweaks or preparations for the meat and rice mixture.
 Boudin balls, smoked boudin or seafood are just a few of the variations you’re likely to find.